 Collagen supplements have been shown to support the building of fat-free muscle mass, when combined with high intensity training.

 Collagen supplements are considered safe to consume.
 Like any supplement, though, they can sometimes come with some side effects.
 Among the rare side effects associated with collagen supplements digestive issues or gas.
 To make sure you’re getting a top-notch collagen supplement, you should be sure to get your collagen from a reputable company and check to be sure that your supplement is third-party tested.
 Of course, Care/of products are third-party tested, so you know that you’re getting exactly what’s written on the label.

 Collagen is the connective tissue that helps hold our body together.
 Since we start to produce less of it as we age, it’s become an increasingly popular supplement – first for its cosmetic benefits, but increasingly for its benefits for other areas of health.
 In recent years, especially, men have taken an interest in collagen’s potential benefits.
 More research is needed to conclusively determine collagen’s effectiveness, but the existing research is very promising.
 You can also boost your collagen intake from eating foods rich in collagen and foods that aid in collagen production.
 Some of these foods include whole grains, fruits, vegetables, and high protein foods.
 Other ways to enhance your collagen production include certain lifestyle tweaks, including stopping smoking, spending less time in the sun or wearing sunscreen), getting enough sleep, managing your stress levels, and regularly exercising.

-If you’re interested in a collagen supplement, you can try Care/of’s Collagen: The Skin Hero, which is made from grass-fed bovine and seamlessly blends with coffee, tea, and smoothies.
+If you’re interested in a collagen supplement, you can try Care/of’s Collagen powder, which is made from grass-fed bovine and seamlessly blends with coffee, tea, and smoothies.
 You can also try our vegetarian option that contains collagen and hyaluronic acid, made from eggshell membranes.
 You should talk to your doctor before adding any new supplement to your routine.